St Leonard's College, St Andrews

 St Leonard's College is a postgraduate institute at the University of St Andrews in St Andrews, Scotland.
 Founded in 1512 as an autonomous theological college of the University of St Andrews, it merged with St Salvator's College in 1747 to form the United College.
-In 1972 it was re-instituted as a postgraduate institute.
+In 1974 it was re-instituted as a postgraduate institute.

 History

-St Leonard's College of the University of St Andrews was founded as 'The College of Poor Clerks of the Church of St Andrews' in 1512 by Alexander Stewart, Archbishop of St Andrews and John Hepburn, Prior of St Andrews (receiving Papal recognition by proxy in 1545), on the site of St Leonard's Hospital and Church.
+Named after the 6th-century Frankish saint Leonard of Noblac, St Leonard's College of the University of St Andrews was founded as 'The College of Poor Clerks of the Church of St Andrews' in 1512 by Alexander Stewart, Archbishop of St Andrews and John Hepburn, Prior of St Andrews (receiving Papal recognition by proxy in 1545), on the site of St Leonard's Hospital and Church.
 Its founding was a result of the poverty and declining status of St John's College, also known as the Pedagogy.

 The first Provost of St Leonard's was the Dominican John Annand, a pupil of Jan Standonck and a determined reformer of the clergy.
 St Leonard's was consequently extremely monastic in nature, with members of the college being subjected to a far more rigorous and formal code of conduct than was in practice at St Salvator's.

 Because of financial considerations and the general decline of the university, in 1747 St Salvator's and St Leonard's Colleges were amalgamated to form the United College of St Salvator and St Leonard.
 The buildings of St Leonard's College on South Street were sold, and all teaching thereafter was on the St Salvator's site on North Street.

 Famous alumni of St Leonard's College include Alexander Ales (Alesius), John Knox, George Buchanan, Patrick Adamson and James Melville.

 Re-establishment

-In 1972 a new St Leonard's College was established as a non-statutory college exclusively for postgraduates, postdoctoral fellows, and research staff.
-After matriculation, such students are de facto members of St Leonard’s College.
+In 1974 a new St Leonard's College was established as a non-statutory college exclusively for postgraduate students and postdoctoral fellows.
+Currently, after matriculation, all postgraduate students are de facto members of St Leonard’s College.
 The head of the college retains the medieval title of the older St Leonard's College, Provost.
+During 2024, St Leonard's College celebrated its 50th Anniversary since its reconstitution as a Postgraduate College with a variety of activities.